Andrei Chikatilo: Murder of Yelena Zakotnova

 In September 1978, Chikatilo moved to Shakhty, where he committed his first documented murder.
 On the evening of 22 December, he lured a 9-year-old girl named Yelena Zakotnova to an old, dilapidated hut which he had secretly purchased that year; he attempted to rape her but failed to achieve an erection.
 When the girl struggled, he choked her and stabbed her three times in the abdomen, ejaculating while stabbing the child.
 In an interview after his 1990 arrest, Chikatilo later recalled that immediately after he stabbed Zakotnova, the girl had "said something very hoarsely", whereupon he strangled her into unconsciousness before throwing her body into the nearby Grushevka River.
 Zakotnova's body was found beneath a nearby bridge two days later.
 (Note: Chikatilo ostensibly purchased this hut as a retirement home for his ageing father, although he soon began using the residence as a location to instead bring young female vagrants he typically encountered at Shakhty's train station for sexual encounters.
 Due to his impotence, he typically offered to perform oral sex on these women.)

 Bridge overlooking the Grushevka River.
 The body of Yelena Zakotnova was found at this location on 24 December 1978.

 Numerous pieces of evidence linked Chikatilo to Zakotnova's murder: spots of blood had been found in the snow close to a fence facing the house Chikatilo had purchased; neighbours had noted that Chikatilo had been present in the house on the evening of 22 December; Zakotnova's school backpack had been found upon the opposite bank of the river at the end of the street (indicating the girl had been thrown into the river at this location); and a witness had given police a detailed description of a man closely resembling Chikatilo, whom she had seen talking with Zakotnova at the bus stop where the girl had last been seen alive.
-Despite these facts, a 25-year-old labourer named Aleksandr Kravchenko, who had previously served a prison sentence for the rape and murder of a teenage girl, was arrested for the crime.
+Despite these facts, a 25-year-old labourer named Aleksandr Kravchenko, who had previously served a prison sentence for the 1970 rape and murder of a young girl, was arrested for the crime.
 A search of Kravchenko's home revealed spots of blood on his wife's jumper: the blood type was determined to match both Zakotnova and Kravchenko's wife.